wvchallenges/se-challenge-expenses/README.md

  1. Pure Spring MVC with a little help from jQuery
  2. RESTful services provided by Spring and consumed by AngularJS

-I decided to implement two views because I though about taking a stab at AngularJS.
-Since I am no expert on it, this second implementation can have some mistakes and bad design decisions.
+I decided to implement two views because I thought about taking a stab at AngularJS.
+I am no expert on it, though, so this second implementation may have some mistakes and bad design decisions.

-I am taking this also as a learning opportunity to use new things, to have fun and try something more than the tutorials I have been working on AngularJS.
+I am taking this also as a learning opportunity to use new tools, have fun and try something more than the tutorials I have been working on AngularJS.
 I hope you enjoy reviewing this code as much as I enjoyed working on it.

 # Running the application
 After installing Java and Tomcat, please download the latest version at https://github.com/lotif/se-challenge/tree/master/releases .
-Unzip the .war file and drop it in your <tomcat_home>/webapps folder.
+Unzip the .war file and drop it in your `<tomcat_home>/webapps` folder.
 Start up Tomcat and access the following URLs on your favorite browser (assuming you have it listening at port 8080):

 1. [http://localhost:8080/se-challenge/UploadFileAngular](http://localhost:8080/se-challenge/UploadFileAngular) for the AngularJS version
 2. [http://localhost:8080/se-challenge/UploadFile](http://localhost:8080/se-challenge/UploadFile) for the Spring MVC + jQuery version